Fixed-Parameter Extrapolation and Aperiodic Order: The -convex closure of a bent path

 We finish the proof by showing that $B'\subseteq Q_\lambda(d)$, whence $Q_\lambda(d) = \complexes$ by Proposition~\ref{prop:open-set}.
-We do this in two steps: (i) we define a loop $\ell'$ entirely included in $Q_\lambda(d)$ that has nonzero winding number about every point $y'\in B'$; and (ii) we exhibit a homotopy $h$ from $\ell'$ to the constant loop $d(0)$ that stays entirely within $Q_\lambda(d)$.
-Now assuming we can do this, suppose there exists some $y' \in B' - Q_\lambda(d)$.
+We do this in two steps: (i) we define a loop $\ell'$ entirely included in $Q_\lambda(d)$ that has nonzero winding number about every point $y'\in B'$; and (ii) we exhibit a homotopy $h$ (that stays entirely within $Q_\lambda(d)$) from $\ell'$ to the constant loop $d(0)$.
+Assuming for the moment that we can do this, suppose there exists some $y' \in B' \cmpl Q_\lambda(d)$.
 Then since $h$ avoids $y'$, it must keep the winding number about $y'$ invariant throughout the deformation of the loop, but this is impossible, because the winding number of $\ell'$ about $y'$ is nonzero whereas the winding number of the constant loop $d(0)$ about $y'$ is zero.
 Thus no such $y'$ can exist, and so $B' \subseteq Q_\lambda(d)$ as desired.

 The loop $\ell'$ is made up of three segments: the first two are similar to $d$, and the third is $d$ itself in reverse.
 We define $\map{\ell'}{\clcl{0,1}}{\complexes}$ formally as follows: for all $s\in\clcl{0,1}$,